minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 ## Conventions

-More conventions could be added later (e.g. once decisions have been made about for example UI tests):

 - All concrete classes are defined by protocols
 - Follow the [Swift API design](https://swift.org/documentation/api-design-guidelines/) guidelines to name your entities